Abnormal Corn Ear and Kernel Development

 Insect (adults or larvae) and mite feeding on silks, kernels, and developing ears can cause ears to have missing kernels, bruised or damaged kernels, malformed ears, and reduced grain quality.

 Stink bugs pierce through the husk on immature ears and inject a toxin that causes the cob and husk to cease development on the pierced side.
-The other side continues to grow causing a hooked or banana shaped ear (Figure 15) to form.
+The other side continues to grow, creating a hooked or banana shaped ear (Figure 15) to form.
 Exposed kernels from the reduced husk coverage become food for birds, other insects, and are exposed to environmental issues.
-Piercing through milk-stage ears can cause individual kernels to shrink, be discolored, and have feeding scars.1
+Piercing through milk-stage ears can cause individual kernels to shrink, discolor, and develop feeding scars.1

 Direct feeding on corn ears by corn earworm, European corn borer, and Western bean cutworm can cause kernels to be highly damaged or missing (Figure 16).
 Additionally, because of the damage, individual kernels or parts of the ear may develop kernel or ear rot.

-Kernel red streak is a reddish discoloration of ear-tip (mostly) kernels caused by the secreted toxin of the wheat curl mite when feeding on the kernels (Figure 17).
-Coloration can vary by corn product and some corn products may have a genetic characteristic for reddish kernels.
+Kernel red streak is a reddish discoloration that usually occurs in ear-tip kernels caused by the toxin secreted by feeding wheat curl mites (Figure 17).
+Coloration can vary by corn product, and some corn products may have a genetic characteristic for reddish kernels.

 Figure 15.
-Curved ears caused by the injection of toxins by stink bugs on immature ears.
+Curved ears caused by stink bugs injecting of toxins into immature ears.

 Figure 16.
 Ear tip damaged by corn earworm feeding.
 Fungal growth is present because of the initial feeding.

 Figure 17.
-Kernel red streak caused by toxins released by wheat curl mites while feeding.
+Kernel red streak caused by toxins released by feeding wheat curl mites.

-Hail can cause kernels to be bruised, discolored, missing, and have fungal growth.
-The amount of injury depends greatly on the state of kernel development at the time of the hail event and the size of the hail stone (Figure 18).
-Large hail stones can smash immature kernels and break the seed coat which allows the milk to flow onto surrounding kernels.
+Hail can cause kernels to be bruised, discolored, missing, and to have fungal growth.
+The amount of injury largely depends on the state of kernel development at the time of the hail event and the size of the hail stone (Figure 18).
+Large hail stones can crush immature kernels and break the seed coat, which allows the milk to flow onto surrounding kernels.
 The sugar content of the milk becomes a medium for fungal growth which can damage additional kernels.
-Hail damaged ears may have a void of kernels where the hail stone hit (Figure 19).
+Hail damaged ears may have a void of kernels where a hail stone hit (Figure 19).

 Figure 18.
 Kernel bruising from hail stones.
 Damaged kernels may be discolored and small, cease development, and/or become moldy.